tomswartz07/AdventOfCode/2016/README.md

-# Advent of Code
+# Advent of Code 2016

 [Advent of Code](http://adventofcode.com/) is a site that provides programming challeneges throughout December.

-All code for this years project will be hosted here, organized by year and day.
+All code for this years project will be hosted here, organized by day.